Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Most Related Work

-\paragraph{Sign-based SGD.} Sign-based algorithms have been extensively adopted in practice due to their easy implementation and their potential for gradient compression~\citep{riedmiller1993direct,seide20141bit,strom2015scalable}. \citet{bernstein2018signsgd} provided the first rigorous theoretical explanation for signSGD and showed its convergence in terms of the $\ell_1$-norm of the gradient.
-They further pointed out that the convergence rate of signSGD matches or is better than that of SGD for nonconvex optimization when gradients are as dense as or denser than the variance vector of the stochastic gradient noise and the smoothness parameter. \citet{bernstein2018signsgd} also analyzed the convergence of signSGD with momentum updates, named the Signum algorithm, and revealed its close relation to Adam~\citep{kingma2015adam} under certain choices of parameters, which is the most commonly used optimizer in deep learning.
-However, both signSGD and Signum require an impractically large batch size in each iteration to be of the same order as the total number of iterations to control the variance of the noises in the convergence rate. \citet{karimireddy19a} proposed EF-SIGNSGD that incorporates error-feedback into signSGD, which achieves the same rate as that of SGD without requiring additional assumptions. \citet{chen2020distributed} introduced Noisy signSGD, which injects noises sampled from a symmetric and unimodal distribution on local gradients and enjoys the convergence rate of $O(\frac{1}{(nT)^{1/4}})$. \citet{jin2021stochasticsign} further incorporated signSGD with carefully designed noise into differential privacy.
-Recently, \citet{safaryan2021stochastic} introduced a new condition called Success Probability Bounds (SPB), which requires that in each dimension of the gradient, the signs of the true gradient and the stochastic gradient match with probability at least $1/2$.
-Under the SPB condition, they showed that signSGD converges without the need for large batches.
-Nevertheless, SPB is also quite strong and hard to verify in practice.
-Furthermore, \citet{crawshaw2022robustness} showed the advantage of signSGD over SGD in terms of convergence rate without the bounded smoothness assumptions used in previous work.
-More recently, \citet{chzhen2023signsvrg} proposed SignSGD+ with $O(\frac{1}{\sqrt{nT}})$ convergence rate, which corrupts the estimated gradient with carefully selected bounded uniform noise.
-To further bound the variance of SignSGD+, \citet{chzhen2023signsvrg} proposed SignSVRG which incorporates variance reduction into signSGD+ and achieves the same convergence rate as signSGD+.
+\paragraph{Sign-based SGD} Sign-based algorithms have been widely adopted in practice for their simplicity and potential for gradient compression, which is crucial for communication efficiency in distributed systems \citep{riedmiller1993direct,seide20141bit,strom2015scalable}.
+For general nonconvex optimization, the theoretical properties of these algorithms have been extensively studied. \cite{bernstein2018signsgd} provided the first rigorous theoretical explanation for signSGD, showing a convergence of $O(\frac{1}{\sqrt{T}})$ in terms of the $\ell_1$-norm of the gradient.
+They also demonstrated that signSGD can converge as fast as or faster than SGD under certain conditions.
+The authors also analyzed Signum, a momentum-based variant, revealing its strong ties to Adam \citep{kingma2015adam}.
+However, these early analyses often required an impractically large batch size to control the variance of the stochastic gradient noise.
+To address this limitation, \cite{safaryan2021stochastic} proposed a new Success Probability Bounds (SPB) condition, which assumes that the signs of the true and stochastic gradients match with a probability of at least 1/2 in each dimension.
+Under this condition, signSGD converges without the need for large batches, but the SPB assumption itself is strong and difficult to verify in practice. \cite{karimireddy19a} proposed EF-SIGNSGD that incorporates error-feedback into the design of signSGD, which achieves the same rate as that of SGD without requiring additional assumptions. \cite{chen2020distributed} introduced Noisy signSGD, which injects noises sampled from a symmetric and unimodal distribution on local gradients and enjoys the convergence rate of $O(\frac{1}{T^{1/4}})$. \cite{jin2021stochasticsign} further incorporated signSGD with carefully designed noise into differential privacy.
+Furthermore, \cite{crawshaw2022robustness} showed the advantage of signSGD over SGD in terms of convergence rate without the bounded smoothness assumptions used in previous work.